EE 458

 1. None.
 All course materials will be posted to the website.

-Quizzes: There will be three 50 minute exams during the semester and a comprehensive final exam.
-No make-up exams will be given, unless there is a legitimate reason for missing the exam that is not under the student’s control.
+Exams: There will be two 50 minute exams during the semester and a comprehensive final exam.
+No make-up exams will be given, unless there is a legitimate reason for missing the exam that is not under student control.

-Assignments: Besides quizzes and the final exam, there will be two different types of assignments.
+Assignments: Besides exams, there will be two different types of assignments.

-· Homework problems: Problems are provided at the end of most of the modules.
-For each assignment made by your instructor, it will be your responsibility to learn how to solve the problems.
-They will not be graded.
-Solutions to the problems will be made available to you, under “HW, Quiz solutions” of the course WEB site.
-You are strongly encouraged to work all assigned problems before the quiz.
+· Homework problems: For each assignment made by your instructor, you will turn them in, but they will not be corrected.
+It will be your responsibility to learn how to solve the problems.
+Solutions to the problems will be made available to you, on the course webpages.
+You are strongly encouraged to work all assigned problems before the exam.

-· Group project: This will be described later in the course.
+· Project: This will be described later in the course.

 Class Attendance: You are strongly encouraged to attend class, but role will not be called.
 However, YOU ARE RESPONSIBLE FOR ALL INFORMATION PRESENTED IN-CLASS.
-The web site, instructor, and grader, although available to you, are not responsible for providing you with in-class information if you choose not to attend class.
+The web site and instructor, although available to you, are not responsible for providing you with in-class information if you choose not to attend class.

-Class Preparation: A schedule of topics is given under “schedule” of the web site.
+Class Preparation: A schedule of topics is given under the Schedule of the course web site.
 Although we may deviate from this schedule a little, if you are attending class regularly, you should still be able to use it to tell what reading you need to do before class.

 Course grading policy: